'Winter Isn't Canceled': Big Weather Change Ahead For Northeast, Forecasters Say

-The unseasonably warm weather that the Northeast has been experiencing aren't here to stay.
+The unseasonably warm weather that the Northeast has been experiencing isn't here to stay.
 Or as Jersey Shore meteorologist Steve DiMartino put it: "Winter isn't canceled."

 The winter warmup isn't unusual, DiMartino said, noting weather typically swings from one extreme to the other.